-- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with the Regulations) - pay all contributions, including their own as determined by the actuary, promptly by the due date - develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of Fund benefits, early retirement strain, and - have regard to the Pensions Regulator's focus on data quality and comply with any requirement set by the Administering Authority in this context, and - notify the Administering Authority promptly of any changes to membership which may affect future funding.
+- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with the Regulations) - pay all contributions, including their own as determined by the actuary, promptly by the due date

+- develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of Fund benefits, early retirement strain - have regard to the Pensions Regulator's focus on data quality and comply with any requirement set by the Administering Authority in this context - notify the Administering Authority promptly of any changes to membership which may affect future funding. - understand the pensions impacts of any changes to their organisational structure and service delivery model, and - understand that the quality of the data provided to the Fund will directly impact on the assessment of the liabilities and contributions.
+In particular, any deficiencies in the data would normally result in the employer paying higher contributions than otherwise would be the case if the data was of high quality.